RedPitaya/RedPitaya/README.md

 tar -xpf *linaro*.tar.xz -C /opt/linaro
 ```

+**NOTE:** you can skip installing Vivado tools, if you only wish to compile user space software.

 # Build process

 Go to your preferred development directory and clone the Red Pitaya repository from GitHub.